Drawing on Tradition: Manga, Anime, and Religion in Contemporary Japan

 The book takes play seriously by highlighting these recursive relationships between recreation and religion, emphasizing throughout the double sense of play as entertainment and play as adulteration (i.e., the whimsical or parodic representation of religious figures, doctrines, and imagery).
 Building on recent developments in academic studies of manga and anime—as well as on recent advances in the study of religion as related to art and film—Thomas demonstrates that the specific aesthetic qualities and industrial dispositions of manga and anime invite practices of rendition and reception that can and do influence the ways that religious institutions and lay authors have attempted to captivate new audiences.

 Drawing on Tradition will appeal to both the dilettante and the specialist: Fans and self-professed otaku will find an engaging academic perspective on often overlooked facets of the media and culture of manga and anime, while scholars and students of religion will discover a fresh approach to the complicated relationships between religion and visual media, religion and quotidian practice, and the putative differences between “traditional” and “new” religions.

 - About the Author(s)

-Jolyon Baraka Thomas, AuthorJolyon Baraka Thomas is is assistant professor of religious studies at the University of Pennsylvania.
+Jolyon Baraka Thomas, AuthorJolyon Baraka Thomas is assistant professor of religious studies at the University of Pennsylvania.

 - Supporting Resources